Table of Contents

 Once you’re approved for a whole life insurance policy at a certain premium, that premium is locked in the life of the policy.
-The premium amount is guaranteed to stay the same regardless of how long you hold the policy, the state of your health or any life risks you might take.
+The premium amount is guaranteed to remain the same regardless of life risks.

 Whole life insurance is a type of permanent life insurance.
 That means the policy will stay in force for your entire lifetime as long as you pay the premium.
 Unlike a term life insurance policy, whole life insurance has no expiration date.